parsokev/Graph_UI/README.md

 If wishing to clone this repository to your local machine, this application must be built **using QT Creator or Visual Studio with QT extensions installed and enabled**.
 This allows for the generation of an application executable that is compatible with the local machine's OS.

-Once the repository has been cloned locally using either platforms, set the application's intended path to the build directory to follow the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:
+Once the repository has been cloned locally using either platforms, set the application's build directory path to mirror the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:

 ```